About KerryAnn

 Our first business gave us an income and like most small businesses a secure job.
 All spare money was reinvested into the business yet we lived well.

 We did not have an aversion to debt, and as it was easy to remortgage our home and increase our credit card limits, we took advantage of this to grow our business and enjoy our life.
+As a result, we ended up almost a million dollars in debt.

 Gardening, Camping, and Plenty of Outdoor activities

-Whilst bringing up a family, we chose to settle in one spot and this did have many advantages.
+Although we traveled in our teenage years and early twenties, when bringing up a family, we chose to settle in one spot and this did have many advantages.

 Owning a house enabled a huge fruit and vegetable garden, we enjoyed camping in our spare weekends, encouraged our kids to play sports, and had lots of fun and adventure.